2 Cookin Mamas

 3. Pour in vanilla extract and mix.

-4. Combine four and salt. continue beating while adding to wet ingredients
+4. Combine flour and salt.
+Continue beating while adding the dry ingredients to wet ingredients

 5. Add ground nuts.
 Make sure the nuts are ground well but not to the point where they're powdery.